mvysny/vaadin-on-kotlin/docs/dsl_explained-v10.md

 * Create a `FormLayout` component and insert it into the parent `VerticalLayout`;
 * Provide a block which would make all nested function calls insert components into this `FormLayout`.

-## The First Task: Pick Proper Parent To Insert The Component Into
+## 1. Adding new component into parent layout

 The first task can be achieved simply by using [functions with receivers](https://kotlinlang.org/docs/reference/lambdas.html#function-literals-with-receiver).
 The receiver for the `formLayout()` function will denote the parent where the `FormLayout` will be inserted.
-It will be of the `VerticalLayout` type (or rather `HasComponents` which is a supertype of all layouts and component containers which would allow us to create form layouts in, say, `HorizontalLayout`).
-Kotlin will then auto-fill the closest `this` which matches the receiver type.
-In this example the receiver will be the `MyView` class itself (since it extends from `VerticalLayout` which implements `HasComponents`).
+The receiver could be of the `VerticalLayout` type, however in order to make the function work for all layouts and component containers it's better to use the `HasComponents` type.

+Kotlin compiler will then automatically pick the closest receiver or `this` object which matches the receiver type.
+In this example the receiver for the `formLayout()` function will be the `MyView` class since it extends from `VerticalLayout` which implements `HasComponents`.

 An example of a function (so-called extension function) with such receiver would be:
 ```kotlin